f-has/mimic4obesityreproduction/REPRO_LOG.md

 Reproduction  Study of Severity of Illness Scores May Misclassify Critically Ill Obese Patients*

-The title of the reproduced study with its digital object identifier (DOI).

 Reproduction  Study of Severity of Illness Scores May Misclassify Critically Ill Obese Patients* 10.5281/zenodo.6862922